AdobeDocs/pass.en/help/authentication/rest-api-v2/flows/basic-access-flows/rest-api-v2-basic-authentication-secondary-application-flow.md

    > <br/>
    >
    > If validation fails, an error response will be generated, providing additional information that adheres to the [Enhanced Error Codes](../../../enhanced-error-codes.md) documentation.

+   >[!NOTE]
+   >
+   > Suggestion: The secondary application can inform users that the `code` used is invalid in the event of an error response indicating a missing authentication session, and advise them to retry using a new one.

 1. **Indicate existing profile:** The Sessions endpoint response contains the following data:
    * The `actionName` attribute is set to "authorize".